hagbard/the-flogger-manual/docs/next_options.md

 Flogger Next options are supplied in a form compatible with the underlying logging system used.
 For the JDK logger backend, options are specified in the `logging.properties` file (or wherever logging properties reside).
-For the Log4J2 backend, properties are specified in the `log4j2.xml` file, or wherever Log4J2 options reside.
+For the Log4J2 backend, properties are specified in the `log4j2.xml` file (or wherever Log4J2 options reside).

 ### JDK Logger Backend